5 stocks to buy in 2017

 Related: Be 'very afraid' about globalization's next phase

-1. Tech company Broadcom Limited (AVGO)
+1. Tech company: Broadcom Limited (AVGO)

 Recommended by: Ross Seymore from Deutsche Bank (TipRanks gives him a 5-star rating)